 A 601 waiver is a waiver for various types of violations, including unlawful presence, conviction for crimes, fraud, and other grounds of inadmissibility.
-The 601 waiver is much broader, and you must specifically select the grounds you are seeking a waiver for, with an explanation as to why the waiver should be approved.
+The 601 waiver is much broader, and you must specifically select the grounds you are seeking it for, with an explanation as to why it should be approved.

 I-601-A Provisional Waiver

 This is the waiver that was authorized by President Obama in March of 2013 to allow spouses and other immediate relatives of a U.S. citizen to file the I-601 while in the United States.
 In the past, spouses of U.S. citizens had to go to their country of origin for their visa interview and once they were denied for any reason, such as having entered the U.S. without proper documentation, having lived in the United States without status, or for having committed fraud or other crimes, had to file the application in their country and await for a decision by USCIS outside of the U.S.

 Application to Remove Conditions on a Green Card – I-751

 This is a process that must be followed by individuals who have obtained a green card through marriage to a United States citizen and who have been married less than two years when they received their green card.
 It requires the applicant to demonstrate that he or she continues to be married and living together with the U.S. citizen spouse that petitioned them.

 If the marriage has ended through divorce before the two years of having received the green card, the immigrant spouse must petition USCIS for a waiver of the requirement that the couple are still married living together.
 The immigrant spouse must demonstrate that the marriage was entered in good faith and not for the purposes of obtaining an immigration benefit.